-Imagine how gold was excracted from Malakoff Diggins State Historic Park in the heyday of hydraulic mining.
-Roll your mouse over the image below to listen:
+Listen to learn more about how gold was excracted from Malakoff Diggins State Historic Park in the heyday of hydraulic mining.

 It was then an accident of earth history that the same geologic processes that formed the gold veins in the granitic rocks of the Sierras also formed deposits of Cinnabar, or mercury ore, along the California coast.
 In fact, the fifth largest deposit of cinnabar in the world is located just outside of San Jose.
 The cinnabar ore was known to the Ohlone people as mohetka (red earth) and was a valued as an item for trade, otherwise crushed and mixed with water to create bright red paints.
 In 1845, Mexican Cavalry officer and mineralogist Andres Castillero recognized the cinnabar ore as a source of coveted quicksilver and started what would become the New Almaden mercury mine.
 Over the course of its operation, New Almaden mine would produce $70,000,000 in mercury; more wealth than pulled from any gold mine in the Sierras.